-- Lettuce: Iceberg lettuce has high water content so it stays nice and crunchy—it’s the perfect base for this recipe.
+- Lettuce: Iceberg lettuce has high water content, so it stays nice and crunchy.
+Swap for romaine, kale, or shredded brussels sprouts

 - Bacon: Crispy, crumbled bacon adds a salty, smoky flavor.
 You can either bake your own or use bacon bits.